Home

 I am also very fortunate to have a wonderful group of students in my lab who are working on a variety of different questions and species at sites around the world, which ensures I am always in over my head with at least one topic.

 From 2007-2020 I directed the One Forest Project, a group that integrated ecological monitoring, collaborative conservation research, community outreach, and capacity-building activities in the tropical forests in and around Gunung Palung National Park.
 Our partners in these endeavors were indigenous field researchers, citizen-scientists from local communities, the public in villages surrounding GPNP, members of local and international conservation NGOs, Indonesian and international students and scientists, and staff from GPNP and other national parks in Borneo.
 In late 2020 my team and I ceased our continuous monitoring of weather, phenology, and vertebrate populations at Cabang Panti.
 I am now working with the Gunung Palung National Park Bureau to monitor wildlife populations and ecological conditions at ten sampling sites located around the park.
-I am also working on conservation and capacity-building initiatives at several other protected areas in West and East Kalimantan.
+I am also working on conservation and capacity-building initiatives at several other sites in Indonesia.

 Google scholar | Research Gate | GitHub | CV (pdf)